 S.D.

 It’s creamy.
 It’s cheesy.
 It’s shockingly low-effort.
 And thanks to the cottage cheese, it’s even smoother than your average baked mac.
-Not to mention it sneaks in a bit of protein while keeping things super lush.
+Not to mention it sneaks in a bit of protein while keeping things super yummy.

 Wait, cottage cheese in macaroni and cheese?